GoogleChrome/web.dev/src/site/content/en/blog/at-property/index.md

 ---
 title: '@property: Giving Superpowers to CSS Variables'
-subhead: The Houdini Properties and Values API is coming to your CSS file in Chrome 85.
+subhead: The Houdini Properties and Values API is coming to your CSS file in Chromium 85.
 authors:
   - una
 date: 2020-07-22